ManikantaSanjay/Time_Series_Data_Analysis_on_Stocks/README.md

 #### Task 4 : Analysing the Monthly Mean of Close Column.

-#### Task 5 : Analysing the Correlation between the Stock Prices of these Tech companies(Amazon,Apple,Google,Microsoft)
+#### Task 5 : Analysing the Correlation between the Stock Prices of these Tech companies.

 #### Task 6 : Analysing the Daily Return of Each Stock & Their Co-Relation